Life Itself (2018 film): Plot

-Back home, Javier and Isabel struggle to take care of sleepless Rodrigo, straining the marriage.
-They ask Saccione to help Rodrigo, making Javier jealous.
-Feeling that his wife and son love Saccione more than him, he confronts Saccione, asking if he loves them both.
-When he guiltily says yes, Javier leaves, although Isabel insists she loves her life with him.
-She stays with Saccione, but makes it clear she will not love him like she loves Javier.
+Back home, Javier and Isabel's marriage is strained as Rodrigo is sleepless.
+Javier reluctantly asks for Saccione's help.
+Fearing his family loves Saccione more than him, he confronts him, who admits he loves them both.
+Javier leaves although Isabel begs him not to.
+She stays with Saccione, but insists she won't love him like she loves Javier.